 Several years of study in Portugal, Spain and Italy led her to question the conventional dance teaching and practice.
 She then entered a period of deconstruction and research of the artistic expression through contemporary dance: in this context she explored improvisation and choreographic, rhythmic and musical composition, as well as voice and sound in the body and of the body in voice and sound.

 She went on to practice tai chi, kung-fu and several European and non-European dances, songs and rhythms, besides starting to explore a more energetic work through theater Nô, Butô and the more recent Body-Mind Centering.
-Not long after she began the study of Integral Yoga and was introduced to Buddhist meditation.
+Not long after, she began the study of Integral Yoga and was introduced to Buddhist meditation.

 Certified in Danza Duende®: Dancing our Lives, an International Network founded by Yumma Mudra, Monica Roncon teaches and explores dance within this ‘living laboratory’ since 2003.
 Danza Duende is the art of creating fields of wisdom, in which life, dance and art are envisioned and lived in a conscious interdependence: life is our greatest work of art (more here).
 Gipsy Duende is a branch of the Danza Duende network.
 It is inspired by traditional Romani dances as the art of transforming suffering by surrendering to the present moment.
 It is about discovering the spontaneous joy of our authentic movement and about recovering the freshness and sincerity of our gesture within a group synergy.
 In this context, she specialized in dance, music and rhythms of the Romani culture of several European countries (more here).
 Mónica teaches and does Danza Duende and Gipsy Duende performances in several countries of Europe and in Mexico.

-Producer of the II International Festival of Danza Duende in 2013 in Serpa, Luso-Spanish Mónica frequently collaborates in Danza Duende & Choreosophy meetings and retreats as a translator and an interpreter as well, another of her professional activities, having recently translated a work on The Art and Science of Alchemy.
+Producer of the II International Festival of Danza Duende in 2013 in Serpa, Luso-Spanish Mónica frequently collaborates in Danza Duende & Choreosophy meetings and retreats as a translator and an interpreter as well, other of her professional activities, having recently translated a work on The Art and Science of Alchemy.